Ktt-Development/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ### Prerequisites
-*If **all** checks are not passed then the request will be closed*
+*If **all** checks are not passed then the request will be closed.*
-- [ ] I have checked that no other similar feature request already exists
+- [ ] I have checked that no other similar feature request already exists.
+- [ ] I have checked that this feature does not already exist.
-- [ ] The feature request makes sense for the project
+- [ ] The feature request makes sense for the project.

 ### Proposal
-*Describe the feature that should be added*
+*Describe the feature that should be added.*

 ### Reasoning
-*Explain why this feature should be added*
+*Explain why this feature should be added.*